Megan Piper, PhD, is a Professor in the University of Wisconsin Department of Medicine and is one of three UW-CTRI Directors of Research.

 Piper is the chair of the NIH’s Interventions to Prevent and Treat Addictions Study Section.
 She’s a former President of the Society for Research on Nicotine and Tobacco.
 In 2022, she was named a fellow of the Society for Research on Nicotine and Tobacco.
 In 2019, she was the recipient of the UW Faculty Excellence in Research Award.
 In 2014, Piper received the Russell-Jarvik Young Investigator Award for her contributions to the field from the Society for Research on Nicotine and Tobacco.
 She serves as a standing reviewer on NIH’s Interventions to Prevent and Treat Addictions Study Section and is a co-author of more than 130 papers.

 Dr. Piper’s research focuses on understanding and treating tobacco dependence among people who smoke and people who use e-cigarettes, with an additional focus on addressing issues of smoking-related health inequity based on race, gender, and mental illness.

-A Madison native, Dr. Piper completed her undergraduate degree in Chemistry at Carleton College in Minnesota, her Masters’ degree in Clinical Psychology from the University of Miami in Ohio, and her PhD in Clinical Psychology from the University of Wisconsin.
+A Madison native, Dr. Piper completed her undergraduate degree in Chemistry at Carleton College in Minnesota, her Masters’ degree in Clinical Psychology from the University of Miami in Ohio, and her PhD in Clinical Psychology from the University of Wisconsin-Madison.